 Using this guide, you can:

 Creating a Project Plan allows you to define your project's budget, set-up milestones and timelines, tasks, dependencies and more.

-Click the Create Project Plan option on your new Project to get started.
+Click the Create a project plan option on the Overview tab of your new Project to get started.

 You can still log billable time without a project plan, but the time won't have a billable rate until the plan has been updated.

 You can also invoice a project that doesn't have a plan - the invoice just won't have much detail, as this usually comes from the items in the Project Plan.

 The first row of the Project Plan is reserved for the project itself.
 All milestones and tasks must come under this row.